Vyral/willie-miranda-recruiting/_posts/2020-07-09-how-can-i-get-my-goals-back-on-track.md

 **2\.
 Make a plan**.
 How many days per week will you work on this goal?
 What vacation time are you taking?
 What will it take, and what plans are you putting in place to reach your goal?
 Think through everything to ensure your plan can get you to your goal this year.

 **3\.
 Take action**.
 This is the most critical step.
-You need to carry out the tasks needed to achieve your goal.
+You need to carry out the tasks necessary to achieve your goal.
 By changing a few activities daily, in just a few weeks you’ll begin to see progress.

 {% include pullquote.html %}

 I wish you the best in 2020.
-Don’t give up, even if you’re a little behind on your goals, don’t lower them.
+Don’t give up; even if you’re a little behind on your goals, don’t lower them.

 If you have questions about these steps or concerning real estate in general, please reach out via phone or email.
 I would be glad to help you.